JesusTheHun/storybook-addon-remix-react-router/README.md

 This is the documentation for version `2.x`.
 If you are still using version `1.x`, visit [v1 documentation](DOCUMENTATION_V1.md).

+## Support for Storybook 8

+Install `npm i -D storybook-addon-remix-react-router@3.0.0-rc.1` to use this addon with `Storybook 8`.

 ## Recent changes

-✅You can now use `useStoryElement` to inject the story at multiple points.
+✅ You can now use `useStoryElement` to inject the story at multiple points.

-✅The `routing` parameter now accept a string, that will be used both as the route path and the location pathname.
+✅ The `routing` parameter now accept a string, that will be used both as the route path and the location pathname.

 ## Getting Started